 ‘Painting is an individual activity, while theatre is a collective one.
-Whatever you had thought out, whatever you had drawn – when the actors make a bad performance, when they didn’t manage to enchant the audience, your painted fountains and peacocks won’t help’, says the artist, ‘but the role that the same fountains and peacocks play in an individual painting depends on the artist only.
-The artist makes his case with wonderful paintings that depicts biblical and mythological scenes.
-He uses thick, bright fauvist colours, though in a very laconic, almost schematic way.
-This follows how Fateev manages to emphasize the pivotal idea of the scene while ignoring all of the excessive details.
-A wonderful example of such schematic manner is Chapaev.
-Fateev says about this work, ‘Chapaev is swimming, you see the diagonal motion.
+Whatever you had thought out, whatever you had drawn – when the actors make a bad performance, when they didn’t manage to enchant the audience, your painted fountains and peacocks won’t help,’ said the artist, ‘but the role that the same fountains and peacocks play in an individual painting depends on the artist only.’
+The artist made his case with wonderful paintings that depicted biblical and mythological scenes.
+He used thick, bright Fauvist colours, though in a very laconic, almost schematic way.
+Fateev managed to emphasise the pivotal idea of the scene while ignoring all of the excessive details.
+A wonderful example of such schematic manner is his Chapayev.
+Fateev said about this work, ‘Chapayev is swimming, you see the diagonal motion.
 This is how I accomplish the task of the painting – to show that he is sinking in the water’s foam.
 There is the other diagonal from the left to the right – neither the machine gun, nor the horse can help him.
 Two diagonals.
 It seems that it’s not complicated but this is the reason why composition is important.’

 What Vladimir Fateev loved in theatre was painting, what he loved in painting was theatre.
 Perhaps that is why he dedicated nearly all his life to stage design.
 Born in Krasnoyarsk in 1951, Vladimir graduated from the Vasily Surikov Krasnoyarsk Art College – one of the most prominent art schools in Siberia.
 Here he met his teacher, Andrey Pozdeev, a well-known graphic artist and painter.
 After graduating, Fateev moved to Leningrad and enrolled in the Leningrad State Institute of Theatre, Music and Cinematography where he studied art and staging.
 Completing his studies, he went back to Krasnoyarsk.